mveytsman/DelimR/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create a new Pull Request

-[^1]: I just want to point out that this talk was at "Continuation Fest 2008", and calls Matz a "criminal"